by Richard Murphey

 In biotech these days, exit is often through IPO.
 Here are the VCs who made the most through IPO exits in 2018 and 1H2019:

 This is calculated using data from publicly available SEC filings, which disclose the price per share for venture investments, pre-IPO stock splits, shares held by major investors (with 5% or greater ownership), and in many cases the amount that major investors invested in each private round.
 This data is incomplete in that it only captures investors who own 5% or more of a company's shares, so smaller investors aren't captured.
 The amount of venture capital invested for each investor is not always disclosed, and in some cases the shares invested in private rounds do not sum to the total shares owned by the investor at IPO.
 In these cases the amount invested per investor is not meaningful, or "N/M".

-M&A exits were less common, but there were two major exits: Celgene's acquisition of Juno for $11B, and Novartis' acquisition of AveXis for $8.7B.
+The two biggest exits in 2018 were Celgene's acquisition of Juno for $11B, and Novartis' acquisition of AveXis for $8.7B.
 Both companies were public at time of exit, and both raised their Series A rounds less than five years before exit.
 The major investors in AveXis were Deerfield, Roche Venture Fund, and Paul Manning (an angel investor).
 The major investors in Juno were ARCH Venture Partners, Venrock, the Alaska Permanent Fund (not really a VC) and Bezos Expeditions.